CHURCH OF SANT SERNI DE CANILLO

 Work was done in 2009 to improve the building, which revealed archaeological remains in the subsoil of the nave: studies made to date indicate that these might be structures from the initial 12th century construction or a previous Romanesque church.

 These remains have been put on display in the floor itself in the central nave.
 A series of burials have also been found from the 7th to the 18th centuries.
 Outside we find the remains of Romanesque walls and a baptismal pyre, now used as a spring.
+Free entrance.

 The tour is part of the 12 footprints - Cultural Route in Canillo.